justmars/justmars.github.io/docs/index.md

 ## `pylts`

-Use litestream sqlite to s3 (and back) inside a python script:
+Use [litestream](https://litestream.io/) for restored/replicated sqlite databases from `s3` inside a python script:

 ```mermaid
 flowchart LR